liquidmetal-dev/flintlock/userdocs/docs/intro.md

 ## Features

 Using API requests (via gRPC or HTTP):

 - Create, update, delete microVMs using Firecracker
 - Manage the lifecycle of microVMs (i.e. start, stop, pause)
-- Make metadata available to microVMs to support cloud-init, ignition etc
+- Configure microVM metadata via cloud-init, ignition etc
-- Use OCI images for the volumes, kernel & initrd
+- Use OCI images for microVM volumes, kernel and initrd
 - (coming soon) Use CNI to configure the network for the microVMs

 ## Documentation

 :::info
-Flintlock and flintlock tests are only compatible with Linux.
+Flintlock is only compatible with Linux.
 We recommend that non-linux users provision a [Linux VM][vagrant] in which to work.
 :::